 Places are limited — grab yours before they go.

-Transpose Therapy and Wellness acknowledges the Dhudhuroa people as the Traditional Custodians of the land on which we work and gather.
+Transpose Therapy and Wellness operates on First Nations land.
 We pay our respects to Elders past, present and emerging, and extend that respect to all Aboriginal and Torres Strait Islander peoples.

 At Transpose Therapy and Wellness we wish to acknowledge the Traditional Owners of the land where we work and live.
 We pay our respects to Elders past, present and emerging.
 We celebrate the stories, culture and traditions of Aboriginal and Torres Strait Islander Elders of all communities who also work and live on this land.